 Description Relevant Sections Configuring Windows Powershell to work with the .NET SDK and some code samples to help get you started.
-5
+Using Windows PowerShell in Amazon EC2 with the AWS SDK for .NET (p.
+76)

 How to Use this Guide